float3/float3.github.io/content/blog/veganism.md

 ### animal suffering is real but matters less than my enjoyment of life

 I believe that causing harm without need is very simply wrong.
-There's clear evidence that animals suffer under current systems of animal agriculture—and equally clear evidence that I don't need to participate in those systems to live well.
+There's clear evidence that animals suffer under current systems of animal agriculture, and equally clear evidence that I don't need to participate in those systems to live well.
 So choosing veganism is a natural expression of my values.
 Make sure your values allow for what you do.

 ### animals are happy in captivity.